Hopley Yeaton: Naval service

+Retirement

 Yeaton resigned his commission on September 11, 1809.
-He suffered from poor health and retired to a farm at Eastport, Maine.
+He suffered from poor health and retired to a farm at Eastport, Maine at the age of seventy.
+He was active in community affairs and assisted in the incorporation of the town of Lubec.
+He died at the age of seventy three.

 Monuments

 Captain Hopley Yeaton Memorial

 The tomb of Hopley Yeaton lies on the grounds of the U.S. Coast Guard Academy in New London, Connecticut.
 He was originally buried in Lubec, Maine, but in 1975 his burial site was threatened by modernization.
 The Corps of Cadets sailed the barque Eagle to Lubec, where his remains were exhumed and laid to rest at the Academy.